JSubelj/g910-gkey-macro-support/README.md

  * `"shortcut"` - Shortcuts are separated by a plus sign and a comma (ex. "ctrl+c,ctrl+v")
  * `"nothing"` - If `hotkey_type` is set to `"nothing"` then "do" key need not exist or can be anything.
  * `"run"` - Run has the same syntax as you would type a cli program in command line (ex. "systemctl daemon-reload")
+ * `"swap_config"` - Name of new config file to change to when called, isnide the same config dir

 ### Disclaimer